muarshad01/Quran_Topics/Quran_Topics/zikr_benefits.md

 ***

-* __Surah Ar-Rad [The Thunder] 13/28 (Comfort of Hearts)__: [those who believe and whose hearts find comfort in the remembrance of Allah.
+* __Surah Ar-Rad [The Thunder] 13/28 (Hearts find Comfort)__: [those who believe and whose hearts find comfort in the remembrance of Allah.
 Surely in the remembrance of Allah do hearts find comfort.](https://quranwbw.com/en/13/28)

 ***